-The swastika is a symbol as old as humanity itself, one which to this day, despite its appropriation and hateful use by the Nazis, has a powerful positive message.
+The swastika is a symbol as old as humanity itself, one which to this day, despite it being confused with the hateful Nazi emblem, has a powerful positive message.
 We’ve gone over some of that history in 10 Things You Need to Know About the Swastika.
 Here’s a bit more on the symbolism of the swastika within the Hindu tradition.

 1) The Four Limbs Represent the Four Vedas: The left represents the Rig Veda, the top the Yajur Veda, the right the Sama Veda, and the bottom, the Atharva.
 Together these form the foundational teachings of Hinduism, representing several millennia of spiritual exploration and insight.